AthulKrishnaRenjith/UH-Racing-Yolov9-custom/README.md

 ## Dataset

-The dataset used for training the Yolov9 custom model comprises images and annotations specific to the UH Racing domain.
-Ensure that the dataset is properly formatted and stored in the `data/` directory.
+The dataset used for training the Yolov9 custom model comprises images and annotations specific to the Racing domain.

 ### Dataset Details
 - Sources: Formula Student dataset (Roboflow)